sh1ndoo/knowledge2/content/Quartz Snippets.md

 - [ ] Footnotes are still super jank
 	- if you have a footnote, and you transclude the last heading of a file, the transclude will include the footnotes.
 	- If you have a transclude that has a footnote, like to another header or something, it only has the `#headername` so it'll just try to go to current page's `#headername` which is incorrect.
-- [ ] make the click to copy permalink thing stop being sticky
+- [-] make the click to copy permalink thing stop being sticky
 - [ ] make strikethrough's [-] look like how they're intended
-- [ ] copy/pull in the telescoping text just because it looks fun af
+- [x] copy/pull in the telescoping text just because it looks fun af
-- [ ] figure out how cssclasses work. like with RTL text?
+- [x] figure out how cssclasses work. like with RTL text?
-- [ ] Add something on the left side of
+- [ ] Add something on the left side of list pages

 Also: [[Cool other websites]]